 Land and boundary disputes

-William has expertise and experience in the law of easements and restrictive covenants where he has had a number of cases in the Upper Tribunal dealing with applications to discharge or modify restrictive covenants affecting freehold land.
+William has expertise in the law of easements (including rights to light) and restrictive covenants in the development context, where he has had a number of cases in the Upper Tribunal dealing with applications to discharge or modify restrictive covenants affecting freehold land.
 He also regularly deals with disputes on title, conflicts over boundaries and claims to possessory titles.
 William is also very familiar with the law and practice affecting business and agricultural tenancies and he has a great deal of experience in claims involving rent review, dilapidations or other breaches of covenant in these sectors.

 William has a substantial body of recent experience in planning law where he has acted for both local planning authorities and developers, notably on appeals involving proposals for development in the green belt.
 William also has a special interest in listed buildings and planning conditions which seek to restrict occupancy of new or converted dwellings to local inhabitants.
+William has a special interest in heritage assets (a recent application on which he advised involved development within the site of a scheduled monument) and has also been instructed to advise in connection with planning conditions which affect the occupancy of new or converted dwellings to local inhabitants.
+William has also advised on planning obligations which concern developer delivery of school sites.
 William considers that his expertise in planning law is assisted by his lengthy background as a Chancery lawyer specialising in land law.